Inside: I like myself. Liking who we are requires a one-time choice and daily practice. Here are some ways to practice.

 I’m boring.
 Ordinary.
 One might even say, mediocre.
 I love time alone and sometimes feel lonely.
-I long for deep connection but am not that great at friendship.
+I long for deep connection but am not always that great at friendship.
 A simple life makes me happy, I’m stubborn and crave order, I’m not ambitious but can be really hard on myself.
 I say what I mean, procrastinate and wrestle with fear, I’m growth-minded and feel deeply.

 I like myself.

 I walk in quiet confidence because I know my story and what I’ve overcome, I understand where I struggle but I also clearly see my strengths.
 I own the ways I compare, hide, or feel jealous, that I need to work daily, deliberately, to guard my mind-body health.
 I’m fairly low energy and sometimes wonder if I’d have survived without the strength and stability my husband provides (though I suspect he’d say the same about me).

 Still, I choose to like myself.

 I get triggered to anger, like being right, and since childhood have had a mean inner critic that tells me I’m not good enough.
 It matters to me that I live authentically, in integrity, and can get judgey about people who don’t seem to do the same.
 I care far more about kindness than accomplishments or stuff.
 I’m a work in progress – healing, stretching, growing, becoming.

 Do You Like Yourself?

 What if I embrace my limitations and stop railing against them.
 Make peace with who I am and what I need and honor your right to do the same. – read this post